PratyutCS/DSSE_PSI/README.md

-# Private Set Intersection (PSI) using DSSE
+# PSI using DSSE

-This project implements a Private Set Intersection (PSI) protocol built on top of **Dynamic Searchable Symmetric Encryption (DSSE)**.
+This project implements a PSI protocol built on top of **Dynamic Searchable Symmetric Encryption (DSSE)**.
 It allows for privacy-preserving range queries and set operations using bit sequences.

 ## 1. DSSE (Dynamic Searchable Symmetric Encryption)
 The core encryption layer uses the **FAST** scheme.
 DSSE allows a client to encrypt their data such that it remains searchable by a server without revealing the actual content or keywords to the server (unless a search token is provided).